Kat Ling on helping scale Moonshot edVentures

 We look at nonprofits at three stages of their growth: seed, when there's just an idea; scale, when an organization has proved some success and needs help growing; and sustain, when we can help them reach new levels of success.
 Now that Moonshot is in the scale phase, what challenges and opportunities do you have?

-On the opportunity side, we’re expanding our reach and deepening our impact by launching new initiatives, like launching The Station, our new coworking space that offers affordable office and community space to small and start-up nonprofits.
+On the opportunity side, we’re expanding our reach and deepening our impact by launching new initiatives like The Station, our new coworking space that offers affordable office and community space to small and start-up nonprofits.
 It is also helping us build a small operating reserve so we can move toward greater financial sustainability and reduce our long-term reliance on philanthropy.
 We’re also investing in earned-revenue pilots and refining our alumni strategy to ensure long-term impact beyond the fellowship year.

 At the same time, scaling presents real challenges in terms of capacity and sustainability.
 We’re focused on building the infrastructure, staffing, and systems needed to deliver at a higher level without compromising the depth and quality of our work.
 Like many organizations at this stage, we’re also navigating how to diversify revenue beyond philanthropy while staying aligned with our mission.